EnderiteFox/Friday-night-funkin-with-Pygame/README.md

 Changelog [here](Changelog)

+Check the wiki [here](https://github.com/EndersteveGamer/Friday-night-funkin-with-Pygame/wiki) to mod the game!

 Follow the instructions in the "how to mod" folder to add your own songs!

 This game requires Pygame to run the python version, you can download it by typing `python3 -m pip install -U pygame --user` or `py -m pip install -U pygame --user` in a cmd.